Unity-Technologies/ROS-TCP-Connector/ROSGeometry.md

 In Unity, the X axis points right, Y up, and Z forward.
 ROS, on the other hand, supports various coordinate frames: in the most commonly-used one, X points forward, Y left, and Z up.
 In ROS terminology, this frame is called "FLU" (forward, left, up), whereas the Unity coordinate frame would be "RUF" (right, up, forward).

 The ROSGeometry namespace contains code to make it easier to work with these various coordinate frames - letting you be explicit about what coordinates a given value is in at compile time, and managing the conversions for you.

+# Ros Message conversions:

+The main ROS position messages (geometry_msgs/Point, geometry_msgs/Point32 and geometry_msgs/Vector3) can be converted to and from Unity Vector3s like this:

+	MPoint myRosPoint = transform.position.To<FLU>();
+	Vector3 myUnityPoint = myRosPoint.From<FLU>();

+	MVector3 myRosVector = transform.forward.To<FLU>();
+	Vector3 myUnityVector = myRosVector.From<FLU>();

+Similarly, geometry_msgs/Quaternion can be converted to and from a Unity Quaternion.

+	MQuaternion myRosQuaternion = transform.rotation.To<FLU>();
+	Quaternion myUnityQuaternion = myRosQuaternion.From<FLU>();

+Hence, writing 3d data into a message can often be as simple as writing:

+	MImu msg = new MImu()
+	{
+		linear_acceleration = acceleration.To<FLU>();
+		orientation = rigidbody.transform.rotation.To<FLU>();
+		angular_velocity = rigidbody.angularVelocity.To<FLU>();
+	}
+	ros.Send("imu", msg);

+Unity's standard Transform class also has a `To<C>()` extension method that returns a ROS Transform message.
+So sending a Transform message typically looks like:

+    ros.Send("topic", obj.transform.To<FLU>());

+# Internal details

-It does this with two generic structs, `Vector3<C>` and `Quaternion<C>`.
-The type parameter C indicates the coordinate frame you're working in - either FLU, or RUF, or perhaps a more exotic frame such as NED (north, east, down) or ENU (east, north, up), commonly used in aviation.
+How does all this work?
+The core of the ROSGeometry package is the two generic structs, `Vector3<C>` and `Quaternion<C>`.
+The type parameter C here indicates the coordinate frame you're working in - either FLU, or RUF, or perhaps a more exotic frame such as NED (north, east, down) or ENU (east, north, up), used in aviation.

+These are fully-fledged Vector3 and Quaternion classes, so if you want, you can work with them directly to perform geometric operations in an arbitrary coordinate space.

+These are the types returned by the `To<FLU>()` calls above.
+Vector3<C> also has implicit conversions to MPoint, MPoint32, and MVector3, which is how this one call can be used to convert to all three data types.

 # Converting between frames: